Who is the Business Talent (Permanent) Visa Subclass 132 for?

 You must also be under the age of 55 at the time of your application, however, the state/territory may waive this requirement if they are satisfied that your business will provide an economic benefit in the location in which it is situated.

-For the Venture Capital Entrepreneur stream you must have entered into a formal agreement with and have obtained at least $1 million in funding from an Australian Venture Capital firm who is a member of the Australian Private Equity and Venture Capital Association Limited (AVCAL) for the start-up, product commercialisation or business development relating to a promising business idea.
+For the Venture Capital Entrepreneur stream you must have; entered into a formal agreement with an Australian company, that is a member of the Australian Private Equity and Venture Capital Association Limited (AVCAL).
+This is to demonstrate that you have obtained at least $1 million in funding from an Australian Venture Capital firm, and have provided a letter detailing that the funding is for the start-up, product commercialisation, or a business development, that is considered to be a promising business idea.

 How Long Does it Take?

-As assessment of eligibility occurs on a case-by-case basis and vary on the applicant’s circumstances, the time it takes for the Department to process you application will vary.
+As assessment of eligibility occurs on a case-by-case basis and can vary on the applicant’s circumstances, the time it takes for the Department to process your application will vary.